DeckofAdventures/TheGame/1_Mechanics/99_Glossary.md

 - [KO, Knocked Out](01_PlayerGuide_Full.md#Effects) Effect applied to a Dealer with no HP.
 Unconscious and on the brink of death.
-- [Modifier](01_PlayerGuide_Full.md#Attributes,-Skills,-and-Modifiers): The number a player may add or subtract from a draw before reporting the value on a check..
+- [Modifier](01_PlayerGuide_Full.md#Attributes,-Skills,-and-Modifiers): The number a player may add or subtract from a draw before reporting the value on a check.
+- [Passive](03_CharacterCreation#Choose-Your-Powers): A descriptor for Powers that are always in effect.
 - [Player](01_PlayerGuide_Full.md#What-is-a-Tabletop-Game-System?): Active participant
   in the story.
+- [Rest](01_PlayerGuide_Full.md#Rests): Break for the character during which the Player shuffles cards and replenishes resources.
 - [Skill](01_PlayerGuide_Full.md#Attributes,-Skills,-and-Modifiers): Subskill within
   Attribute, each with associated Modifier.
 - [TC, Target Card](01_PlayerGuide_Full.md#Making-a-Check): The card that sets the mid-point of the range for a Check.
 - The House: Audience observing the game, neither player nor GM.
 - [Vulnerability](03_CharacterCreation#Choose-Your-Vulnerabilities): Weaknesses that
   inhibit a Dealer in some way, either combat- or roleplay-based.
+- [XP, Experience Points](03_CharacterCreation#Using-Experience-Points-(XP)): Resource for building a character awarded on leveling up.